-The registered nurse (RN) and licensed practical nurse (LPN) may, based on their individual judgment of each situation, accept verbal orders from an authorized health care practitioner or a direct intermediary or agent.
+The RN and LPN may, based on their individual judgment of each situation, accept verbal orders from an authorized health care practitioner or a direct immediate intermediary or agent.
 The nurse is responsible for ensuring there is a valid, complete medication/treatment order prior to the administration of prescriptive medications or the implementation of a medical intervention/treatment.
 The nurse has the right and responsibility to confirm orders when there is a question of authenticity or accuracy of the orders.
 The nurse is responsible for recognizing the appropriateness of the order with respect to the plan of care, and for implementing the order, or obtaining clarification from the prescriber.
-Orders must be complete enough so that no further medical judgment is needed when the order is implemented.
+Orders must be complete enough so that there is no further medical judgment needed when the order is implemented.